klaudiosinani/singlie/readme.md

 ## Development

-For more info on how to contribute to the project, please read the [contributing guidelines](https://github.com/klauscfhq/singly/blob/master/contributing.md).
+For more info on how to contribute to the project, please read the [contributing guidelines](https://github.com/klauscfhq/singlie/blob/master/contributing.md).

 - Fork the repository and clone it to your machine
-- Navigate to your local fork: `cd singly`
+- Navigate to your local fork: `cd singlie`
 - Install the project dependencies: `npm install` or `yarn install`
 - Lint code and run the tests: `npm test` or `yarn test`